 Although rafting rivers is fun, it is also an activity that requires a high level of experience in order to safely maneuver a boat through any whitewater situation.
 Before you go, make sure your leader is properly versed and equipped for a variety of whitewater situations.
 Better yet, take advantage of utilizing local knowledge and certified trained professionals with a local rafting company offering guided trips.

 Gunnison River Gorge

-The Uncompahgre River from the town of Ridgway to the Ridgway Reservoir, (Class II to III+ rapids) is a great introductory rafting section with wonderful wildlife and scenery opportunities.
+The Uncompahgre River between the town of Ridgway and the Ridgway Reservoir (Class II to III+ rapids) is a great introductory rafting section with wonderful wildlife and scenery opportunities.
 The majestic San Juan Mountains provide the backdrop for the entire run.
 Float through prime wildlife habitat for an up-close look at songbirds, deer, and birds of prey.
 Narrow canyon sections of the Uncompahgre River provide a unique and remote experience for paddlers and a unique opportunity to get off the beaten path.
-A fantastic run on over 15 miles of remote access on the lower Uncompahgre River is also available with excellent water flows maintained throughout the summer.
+A fantastic run on over 15 miles of remote access on the lower Uncompahgre River is also available, with excellent water flows maintained throughout the summer.
 Access on this mostly private section of river is extremely limited, with no defined take-out location.

 Lower Gunnison River